 Used with stress testing, the monitor provides additional information about server performance.

-Monitors makes it easier to see the relationship between server performance and response time on the client side.
+Monitors make it easier to see the relationship between server performance and response time on the client side.

 As a system administration tool, the monitor provides an easy way to monitor multiple servers from one console.

-We would need Tomcat 5 or above version for monitoring.
-For our test purpose we will monitor Tomcat 7.0.42 server.
-You can test any servlet container that supports JMX (Java Management Extension).
+We need Tomcat 5 or above for monitoring.
+For our test purpose, we will monitor Tomcat 7.0.42 server.
+You can test any servlet container that supports Java Management Extension (JMX).
 Let us write a test case to monitor the Tomcat server.
-But before that let us first set up our tomcat server.
+Let us first set up our tomcat server.

 Setup Tomcat Server

-We'll start with "open" the Tomcat service status.
-To do this,edit the configuration file for users <TOMCAT_HOME>/conf/tomcat-users.xml.
-This file contains a tomcat-users section (commented) like this:
+We start with opening the Tomcat service status.
+To do this, edit the configuration file for users, <TOMCAT_HOME>/conf/tomcat-users.xml.
+This file contains a tomcat-users section (commented) as shown −

 <tomcat-users> <!-- <role rolename="tomcat"/> <role rolename="role1"/> <user username="tomcat" password="tomcat" roles="tomcat"/> <user username="both" password="tomcat" roles="tomcat,role1"/> <user username="role1" password="tomcat" roles="role1"/> --> </tomcat-users>